-Lithium-ion batteries have no memory effect; they can therefore be charged at any time without affecting battery life.
+- Lithium-ion batteries have no memory effect; they can therefore be charged at any time without affecting battery life. - Also observe the notes on the respective labels on the rechargeable battery or on the charger.

 For more information on the proper handling of the rechargeable battery see the system instructions of your drive manufacturer.